-The new season is a good time to clean out your closet.
+Any time is a good time to clean out your closet.
 If you have designer duds, consigning them for resale can help pay for new purchases.
-Or, buy somebody else’s gently worn designer clothing, shoes and accessories at one of New York City’s top consignment and reseale shops.
+Or, buy somebody else’s gently worn famous label clothing, shoes and accessories at one of New York City’s top consignment and resale shops.

 According to eBay, nearly half of Americans don’t have available space in which to stash the new stuff they get.
-That’s a number that could be even higher in NYC, where most of us don’t have garages or attics.
+That number surely is even higher in NYC, where most of us don’t have garages or attics.

-These resale and consignment shops pay the best, buy the most, have the best policies, and the best inventory for you to shop if you want to buy or trade instead of sell, as recommended by New York Magazine.
+These resale and consignment shops pay the best, buy the most, have the best policies, and the best inventory for you to shop if you want to buy or trade instead of sell.

 SUBSCRIBE to the NYC on the Cheap FREE newsletter